Washington Child Custody Modification Attorney

 - Violation of Existing Order: If one parent consistently violates the terms of the existing custody order, it may prompt the other parent to seek a modification for enforcement or changes in the order.

 It is important to note that the court will not modify a custody order unless the modification is in the child’s best interests.
 If you and your ex-spouse or partner agree on the changes, you can submit a new parenting plan to the court for approval.
-If you do not agree, you will need to go to court to request a modification.
+If you disagree, you must go to court to request a modification.

 Here is an overview of the modification process in Washington State: